Eve-Evelyn/Cashier/README.md

 4. Reset the transaction to remove all the previously added items
 5. Check transaction summary and total price

+The system will also be able to catch invalid inputs such as string being inputted when asked to input qty, trying to update an item that has not existed yet in the transaction, etc.

 The workflow of this system is as follows:

 ![cashier flowchart](https://user-images.githubusercontent.com/123367779/216753815-00475521-e8ac-40c3-be94-04f4de280372.png)